Key Information for Transition

 We have a lunch service where students can buy hot and cold meals through a cashless system.
 A sample menu can be found here.
-We do not encourage students to eat in any part of the school building other than in the hall, but they may eat outside if they wish.
+We do not encourage students to eat in any part of the school building other than in the canteen or hall, but they may eat outside if they wish.

 Details of our cashless catering system can be found here.
 Consent for your child’s biometric data to be collected will be sought on the electronic admissions form.
 Students will be set up on the system within the first week of term, and should bring a packed lunch with them until they have confirmation that they are able to use the system.

 Payments for meals are made via parent mail.

 We do not allow students to go home for lunch or leave the school premises at lunchtime.
 The only exception to this rule are Sixth Form students who are able to leave the school site should they wish.

 Please note that packed lunches should not contain nuts or peanuts or products containing nuts/peanuts.

 Children whose parents/carers receive one of the following benefits are entitled to free school meals and will generate pupil premium for their school:

 - Income Support

 - Support under part 6 of the Immigration and Asylum Act 1999

 - the guaranteed element of State Pension Credit